COMIX HOME BASE

 The world's tallest Guan Yin statue, towering over the nearly completed Tsz Shan Monastery

 The 50,000 square-foot Tsz Shan Monastery will be a non-profit making complex which will promote Buddhism to the general public as well as allow followers to reflect.
-The steel-framed bronze Guan Yin statue will be 76-metres tall, over double the height of the “Big Buddha” on Lantau Island, and will be the tallest bronze Guan Yin statue in the world.
+The steel-framed bronze Guan Yin statue which will be 70-metres tall and will sit on a 6-metre podium, will be over double the height of the “Big Buddha” on Lantau Island, and will be the tallest bronze Guan Yin statue in the world.
+The HK$423 million development will include temple, lecture hall, dormitory blocks, canteen, landscaped gardens and courts and covered walkways.

 At 76-metres, more than twice the height of the "Big Buddha" on Lantau Island, the statue overlooking Plover Cove is expected to become a major tourist attraction when it is completed in 2013.
 Scaffolding surrounds the statue, seen here in May 2012